Greetings from Vale do Junco!

 BUILDING INFRASTRUCTURE - As we arrived only 2 years ago, there is a lot to be built!
 When we arrived there was only a ruin and almost nothing else for human comfort, we arrived on our funky caravan/house and we spent this time rebuilding part of the ruin, setting an off-grid solar energy system, building a water tank, a dam, and new accesses to the farm.

-COOPERATIVE MINDSET - We are focus on developing strategies to involve the community on our farm and create a closer relationship betweeen consumer and producer.
+COOPERATIVE MINDSET - We are focus on developing strategies to involve and evolve the community around our farm and create a closer relationship betweeen consumers and producers.
+We are intimately related to the villages around us and we see community as a broader group of people that perform the region of Odemira.

 1. We prefer volunteers who can join us for longer periods of time, so we will give priority to those volunteers who can commit to a minimum of two weeks.